anahuynh27/FitnessTracker_FrontEnd/README.md

-    see a Sign Up/Sign In form in the header/footer, on a tab (with or without matching route) or in a modal ✔️ be able to sign up for a new account with valid username/password combination ✔️ see meaningful messages if there are errors during registration, so that I may correct them ✔️ ** (need to perhaps have a pop up) see tabbed navigation for Routines and Activities (with matching routes) ✔️
+    see a Sign Up/Sign In form in the header/footer, on a tab (with or without matching route) or in a modal ✔️ be able to sign up for a new account with valid username/password combination ✔️ see meaningful messages if there are errors during registration, so that I may correct them ✔️ see tabbed navigation for Routines and Activities (with matching routes) ✔️

 As a registered user I want to:

-    be able to log in with my username/password combination ✔️ see meaningful messages if there are errors during login, so that I may correct them ✔️ ** (might need a popup for signing in) stay logged in between page visits (for example, if I close my browser, and come back later) ✔️ be able to log out if I am logged in ✔️ see tabbed navigation for Routines, My Routines (once logged in), and Activities (with matching routes) ✔️ 1/2 ** (look into activities part of this)
+    be able to log in with my username/password combination ✔️ see meaningful messages if there are errors during login, so that I may correct them ✔️ stay logged in between page visits (for example, if I close my browser, and come back later) ✔️ be able to log out if I am logged in ✔️ see tabbed navigation for Routines, My Routines (once logged in), and Activities (with matching routes) ✔️

 Routines